louis-neovim-plugins/switchboard/README.md

 > [!WARNING]
 > The highlight groups are linked to the [which-key.nvim](https://github.com/folke/which-key.nvim)
 > highlight groups by default.
 If you do not use which-key, you should define
 > your own colors or links.
+See the "more complex" example below.

 ---

-You need to provide your `switches` like so:
+You need to provide your `switches` like so (replace the `switches` above):
 ```lua
 ---@type SwitchboardSwitch[]
 local switches = {